PCI-X: Comparison with PCI-Express

 A MOTU PCIX-424 audio interface card, which was also released in standard PCI and PCIe variations.

 PCI-X should not be confused with the similar-sounding but incompatible PCI Express, commonly abbreviated as PCI-E or PCIe.
 While both are high-speed computer buses for internal peripherals, they differ in looks and technology.
 PCI-X is a 64-bit parallel interface, backward compatible with 32-bit PCI.
 PCIe is a serial point-to-point connection with a different physical interface that was designed to supersede both PCI and PCI-X along with a variety of other contemporary interfaces such as AGP (Accelerated Graphics Port) and CNR.

 PCI-X and standard PCI buses may run on a PCIe bridge, similar to the way ISA buses ran on standard PCI buses in some computers.
 PCIe also matches PCI-X and even PCI-X 2.0 in maximum bandwidth.
-PCIe 1.0 x1 offers 250 MB/s in each direction (lane), and up to 16 lanes (x16) are currently supported each direction, in full-duplex, giving for PCIe 1.0 a maximum of 4 GB/s bandwidth in each direction.
+PCIe 1.0 x1 offers 250 MB/s in each direction (lane), and up to 16 lanes (x16) are currently supported each direction, in dual-simplex, giving for PCIe 1.0 a maximum of 4 GB/s bandwidth in each direction.
 PCI-X 2.0 offers (at its maximum 64-bit 533-MHz variant) a maximum bandwidth of 4,266 MB/s (≈4.3 GB/s), although only in half-duplex.

 PCI-X has technological and economical disadvantages compared to PCI Express.
 The 64-bit parallel interface requires difficult trace routing, because, as with all parallel interfaces, the signals from the bus must arrive simultaneously or within a very short window, and noise from adjacent slots may cause interference.
 The serial interface of PCIe suffers fewer such problems and therefore does not require such complex and expensive designs.
-PCI-X buses, like standard PCI, are half-duplex bidirectional, whereas PCIe buses are full-duplex bidirectional.
+PCI-X buses, like standard PCI, are half-duplex bidirectional, whereas PCIe buses are dual-simplex bidirectional (equivalent to full-duplex).
 PCI-X buses run only as fast as the slowest device, whereas PCIe devices are able to independently negotiate the bus speed.
 Also, PCI-X slots are longer than PCIe 1x through PCIe 16x, which makes it impossible to make short cards for PCI-X. PCI-X slots take quite a bit of space on motherboards, which can be a problem for ATX and smaller form factors.